Tiendil/blog.feeds.fun/content/posts/2025-014-external-authentication-support/en.md

 However, any popular authentication solution should work fine, as long as it can pass the headers to Feeds Fun backend and return 401 for unauthenticated requests to the frontend.

-Please, tell us if you try it out!
+Please let us know if you try it out!

-We also appropreciate any feedback on the Feeds Fun confuration and PRs with improvements to examples.
+We also appreciate any feedback on the Feeds Fun configuration and PRs with improvements to examples.

 ## Stay Connected